equinor/neqsim-python/README.md

 # NeqSim Python

 NeqSim Python is part of the [NeqSim project](https://equinor.github.io/neqsimhome/).
 NeqSim Python is a Python interface to the [NeqSim Java library](https://github.com/equinor/neqsim) for estimation of fluid behavior and process design for oil and gas production.
 NeqSim Python toolboxes (eg. [thermoTools](https://github.com/equinor/neqsimpython/blob/master/neqsim/thermo/thermoTools.py) and [processTools](https://github.com/equinor/neqsimpython/blob/master/neqsim/process/processTools.py)) are implemented to streamline use of neqsim in Python.
-Examples of use are given in jupyter workbooks.
+Examples of use are given in the [examples folder](https://github.com/equinor/neqsim-python/tree/master/examples).

 ## Releases